TommyN987/genalg/README.md

 - **Extensible**: Easy to implement custom phenotypes, fitness functions, and breeding strategies
 - **Parallel Processing**: Automatic parallelization for large populations using Rayon

+## API Stability

+GenAlg is currently at version 0.1.0, which indicates that the API is still evolving.
+While we strive to maintain backward compatibility, breaking changes may occur in minor version updates until we reach version 1.0.0.
+After reaching 1.0.0, we will follow semantic versioning principles:

+- **Major version** changes (1.0.0 → 2.0.0) may include breaking API changes
+- **Minor version** changes (1.0.0 → 1.1.0) will be backward compatible but may add new functionality
+- **Patch version** changes (1.0.0 → 1.0.1) will include bug fixes and performance improvements

+We recommend pinning to a specific version in your `Cargo.toml` if API stability is critical for your project.

 ## Installation

 Add GenAlg to your `Cargo.toml`: